< Go to Backpacking Tents

 We give the tent a score of 1 here (the highest score is 3) because it must be pitched in the exact same way every time, which can be a drawback for long distance hikers or anyone forced to camp in sites that don't allow an optimal pitch.
 Ultralight shelters are much more adaptable.
 We don't believe fast-pitching (using the fly, an optional footprint, and the poles) is viable for serious backpacking.
 Nor do we recommend using footprints for backpacking.
 See our Buying Advice Article for more info on these topics.

 The Quarter Dome includes very poor quality stakes that have low holding power and are heavier and harder to use than many other stakes that come with tents we've tested.
 We highly recommend purchasing better stakes.
-Consider the 6" Easton Nano Nail stakes, a good value, or for the ultimate lightweight get the Easton Full Metal Jacket stakes.
+Consider the 6" Easton Nano Tent Stakes, a good value, or for the ultimate lightweight get the Easton Full Metal Jacket stakes.
 See the photo below.
 There's also not enough guy line for every point.
 Bluewater 3mm Niteline is a good value.

 Luxurious three-season adventures in mild to moderate conditions.